Search

 Stovetop Method:

-• Add soaked and rinsed chickpeas to a large pot and cover with 8 cups of fresh cold water.
+• Add soaked and rinsed chickpeas to a large pot and cover with 8 cups fresh cold water.

 • Bring to a boil, then immediately reduce to a gentle simmer.
 Cover with a lid.

 • Simmer for 30 minutes, then taste a chickpea.
-It should be slightly firm on the outside and tender inside.
-Skim any foam or impurities from the surface.
+It should be slightly firm outside but tender inside.
+Skim any foam/skins.

 Instant Pot Method: